Transferring data to Snowflake

 2. Click Next.

-1. In the Authorization page, fill in the following fields:
+1. In the authorization page, fill in the following fields:

-The server name of the Destination database.
+The server name of the destination database.
 Use the following format for the hostname:

 {account_name}.{region_id}.snowflakecomputing.com